TomatOrg/TomatoDotNet/README.md

   - WaitHandle with WaitEvent, Mutex, Semaphore
   - Thread class
   - minimal Monitor support (enough for lock statement)
+- Support for Span
+  - Only from array types, as void* is not valid

 ### Main missing features
 - Async runtime support (wip)
+- Proper for `ref struct` (check they are only stored in other ref structs or on the stack)
 - Proper collections library
 - String manipulation
 - Streams core functionality